Charting a Course for Your Content Plan

 Plans and processes are necessary for the operation of your content program, but don't allow them to drown your team’s creativity.
 Being agile is a core element of commercial and creative practice.
 Meet with your team and associated stakeholders regularly to review progress against plan and make adjustments as you go.
 Put aside anything that stands in the way of meeting your business goals.

 Keeping your team agile means knowing how to delegate.
-Setting limits doesn’t mean micromanaging.
 Colleagues should have clear goals, but also the flexibility to be innovative in how they meet these objectives.
-It’s all about striking a balance between providing structure while allowing innovation.
+It’s about striking a balance between providing structure while allowing innovation.

 4. Differentiate between content marketing projects and content collateral work

-Working on a pull sheet for the sales team is different than working on video creative aimed at your target audience.
-One will directly focus on your company's product and services, the other likely won't.
+Working on a pull sheet for the sales team is different than working on video creative aimed at catching the attention of your prospective target audience.
+One will directly focus on your company's product and services; the other likely won't.

 5. Keep a lookout

 Knowing when to say “no” is about prioritization.
 It’s about the answers you give, not the possibilities you consider.
 To avoid tunnel vision, always have an eye to the horizon to spot possible projects and opportunities.
 Keep a record of all requests, including those which you decline.
-Between all those icebergs, you might spot your treasure island.
+Among all those rocks, you might spot your treasure island.

 6. Remember less is more